 Learning to surf is pretty much a rite of passage on the Gold Coast, we’re blessed with (almost) year round warmth, the ocean right on our doorstep and of course, plenty of pumping, world-class surf breaks.

-In honour of that, and because summer is just around the corner, here are five fun spots to go surfing on the Gold Coast (from north to south).
+In honour of that, here are five fun spots to go surfing on the Gold Coast (from north to south).

 Get out there frothers.